-In this analysis indefinite NPs always get the narrowest scope and definite NPs get the wide scope, i.e. at least the scope over the sentence they are constituents of.
-This mechanism explains the anaphorical use of definite NPs in a very neat way.
-They show how the information that is needed for establishing anaphorical linkages is carried on in discourse.
+In this analysis indefinite NPs are not scope-bearer by themselves, but get scope assigned by some other operator, such as the conditional in (14) or a text-level existential operator as in (13).
+Definite NPs get wide scope, i.e. at least the scope over the sentence they are constituents of.
+This mechanism explains the anaphoric use of definite NPs.
+It shows how the information that is needed for establishing anaphoric linkages is carried on in discourse.